-Other ways to save money on accommodation is if you find great deals online, it’s a good idea to ring the hotel yourself and let them know about this.
+Another way to save money on accommodation is if you find great deals online, it’s a good idea to ring the hotel yourself and let them know about this.
 Most places will be happy to match the offer you found online.
 Always worth asking.

-Sites like Airbnb and Roomrama offer rooms to stay from people living in London that can be pretty cheap.
+Sites like Airbnb and Roomrama offer rooms to stay for people living in London that can be pretty cheap.
 As long as you don’t mind staying at someone’s home then this definitely something to check out.

 London’s Free Attractions

 Make sure you take full advantage of the amazing free attractions in London.
 London is famous for its brilliant museums, many of which you can visit at no cost at all.
-This is the perfect opportunity for you to get your culture fix in London.
+This is the perfect opportunity for you to get your culture fixed in London.
 Check out our blog on the Top 10 free things to do in London to help guide on what to see.